Shardyte/.github/profile/README.md

 There is no public release or testnet available yet.
 Code, tooling, and documentation will be added here over time as systems are built and refined.

+Development progress for Shardyte is tracked publicly using a GitHub Project board that can be seen [here](https://github.com/orgs/Shardyte/projects/4).

 ## Direction
 Shardyte is being designed with the following principles in mind:
 - Game-first design, not blockchain-first